FTHPC/Palmetto_Transfer_Tool/README.md

 # Palmetto_Transfer_Tool
-tool for automatic transfer of files to globus
+Tool for automatic transfer of files to globus

+globus_refresh is the main transfer tool to send files